GrayHatter/hsh/README.md

 # hsh
 ~~Don't use this, it's not ready!~~
 You probably don't want to use this yet, but it's my current default shell (what could go wrong) so it might work for you if you're brave enough.
-I suspect you need `zig version` `0.11.0` or better to compile.

 Current technological breakthrough => "counting"